Edmund-J/macDesk/README.md

 ### About VGTab

-This nice little tool creates a "SoftPowerPlayTable" that sets your card parameters to your preference (fan, power, clock speed, memory speed).
+This nice little tool creates a "SoftPowerPlayTable" that sets your Vega video card parameters to your preference (fan, power, clock speed, memory speed).
 I use it to undervolt and overclock my Vega 56 card.
-It writes a VGTab.kext in your desktop and once created, you use VGTabMerge to copy those parameters to your config.plist.
-The merge tool, which was made with CLOVER in mind, will inject the parameters to the wrong subtree.
-To correct this you have to move the "Devices->Properties->PciRoot(...)" child to "Device->Properties->Add" (which is the correct subtree for Opencore).
+It generates a VGTab.kext in your desktop which is used by VGTabMerge to copy those parameters to your config.plist.
+The merge tool, which was made with CLOVER in mind, will inject the parameters to the subtree relevant to Clover.
+You must then move them to the appropriate subtree for Opencore.
+You have to move the "Devices->Properties->PciRoot(...)" child to "Device->Properties->Add".
 The remaining "Devices" subtree can then be deleted.
 This can be seen in the following two screen shots (the entry is highlighted in light blue):

 **From here:**